twoyoung/Gym-Group-Classes-Management-System/README.md

 - The GroupExercise Class:
   - Attributes:

-o The name of the group exercise class. o The trainer assigned to conduct the class (an object of the Trainer class). o The maximum capacity of the class. o A list of participants (objects of the Member class) who have enrolled in the class. o A list of gym members who are on the waitlist for the class. o The fee amount for the class. o A list of gym members (objects of the Member class) who have checked-in for the class.
+    - The name of the group exercise class.
+    - The trainer assigned to conduct the class (an object of the Trainer class).
+    - The maximum capacity of the class.
+    - A list of participants (objects of the Member class) who have enrolled in the class.
+    - A list of gym members who are on the waitlist for the class.
+    - The fee amount for the class.
+    - A list of gym members (objects of the Member class) who have checked-in for the class.
   - Methods:
 o Enrols a gym member into the group exercise class.
 If the class is full, the member will be added to the waitlist.